eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

 ### References to static members

-Static members are invoked directly on the class itself:
+Static members are invoked directly on the class or interface
+itself:

 <!-- try: -->
     Greeting.sayHello();